PASTORAL MINISTRY HANDBOOK | CHAPTER 11

 b.
 Progress is being made in the required course of study (see below).

-5. Referral for Ordination Status
+¶135 Referral for Ordination Status

 2. If ordination status is not granted, the previous status as a national conference minister will be retained.

-6. Loss of the License
+¶136 Loss of the License

-The Pastoral Ministry Leadership Team shall have the authority to revoke the licenses of national conference ministers whose lives and ministries are inconsistent with the expectations detailed in the Discipline.
+1. The Pastoral Ministry Leadership Team shall have the authority to revoke the license of a national conference minister whose life and ministry is inconsistent with the expectations detailed in the Discipline.

-Expectations of National Conference Ministers
+¶137 Expectations of National Conference Ministers

 In addition to the general expectations of all ministers and members in the Church of the United Brethren in Christ, USA, national conference ministers are expected to faithfully fulfill the following requirements: